B3ND1X/air-script/README.md

 Air Script is a great tool for lazy people, script kiddies, and anyone who wants to pwn on the go.
 (Especially without being noticed.
 Easily hide a Pi in your pocket, connect via ssh with mobile hotspot or ad hoc and pwn the world!)

-*PLEASE NOTE: If youre on Raspberry Pi over SSH, VNC or Ad Hoc most tools will not work due to being disconnected when being put into monitor mode.
+*PLEASE NOTE: If you're on Raspberry Pi over SSH, VNC or Ad Hoc most tools will not work due to being disconnected when being put into monitor mode.
 ONLY Air Script Attacks work when connected over SSH or Ad Hoc.
 Air Script Wifi attacks were specifically built for a headless set up*

 ## EMAIL NOTIFICATIONS
 Don't want to sit around and pay attention to what's happening?
 Yeah, me either...
-Thats why Air Script will ask you if you want an email notification when its done pwning networks.
+That's why Air Script will ask you if you want an email notification when it's done pwning networks.
 No set up, no fuss, just type in a working email address and air script will do the rest.
 Your email is never recorded or sent to any server.
-Don't belive me?
+Don't believe me?
 Check the code!
 Air Script is 100% open sourced and safe to use.

 ## DONT WANT TO USE ONLY AIR SCRIPT?

-Thats okay, me either!
-Thats why Air Script comes with extra tools!
+That's okay, me either!
+That's why Air Script comes with extra tools!
 See changelog for a list of added tools.
 Air Script comes loaded with a variety of extra tools to improve workflow for hackers, pentesters and security researchers.
 Either install all or choose which tools to install to save space.

 *This script comes as is, there is no warranty.*
 *By using this script you agree to not hack, pwn or attack anything you do not own or have permission to hack, pwn or attack.*
-*Hacking, pwning or attacking things you do not have permission to is illegal and pinishable by law.
+*Hacking, pwning or attacking things you do not have permission to is illegal and punishable by law.
 I am not responsible for your actions, or  any damages caused by misuse of Air Script or any of it's tools.*

 ![alt text](https://raw.githubusercontent.com/B3ND1X/air-script-img/main/air-scriptv1.0.2.png)
 ![alt text](https://raw.githubusercontent.com/B3ND1X/air-script-img/main/IMG_0991.JPG)